 People reading this blog post right now likely fall into one of three categories.
 The first are folks who are fans of artist/photographer David LaChapelle’s extensive and highly impressive body of work.
 The second are those who only know his name because LaChapelle is guilty of having photographed America’s most notoriously repellent “Famous for Being Famous” family, The Kardashians, for their 2013 Christmas Card.
 And the third group are those who are confusing him with African American comedian Dave Chapelle.
 Just being serious.

-I have no idea who he is, but the fact that he sculpted his hair into Viking Helmet Horns made him worthy of being immortalized on digital image, some sources say he used the castor oil for hair growth.
+I have no idea who he is, but the fact that he sculpted his hair into Viking Helmet Horns made him worthy of being immortalized on a digital image.
 Kudos to you, Viking Horn Hair Guy!

 But back to the art!
 Land Scape is made up of two series: Refineries and Gas Stations.
 The Oil Refineries are constructed as models using ordinary household items and consumer products and then captured in LaChapelle’s highly appealing, hyper-realist style.
 Photos of the Refineries with accompanying detail shots showing construction materials can be seen below.

 That these gorgeous works are meant to encourage conversation about our consumer culture and the loss/ exploitation of our natural resources is, well, quite obvious.

 The Gas Station series was shot on location in the Rainforests of Maui, where LaChapelle makes his home.

 Each of these massive photos takes up a full wall in one of the gallery’s three rooms, so they really do have to be seen in person to be fully appreciated.